Yazhuo-Liu/fenics-in-3D-printing-beginner/Markdown/Install Termius and enable remoteX.md

    - Double-click the rule.
 If it turns blue, it means the port forwarding was successful.
     ![Success](/imgs/2024-08-26-17-31-44.png)

-   - Each time you want to enable remote display, you need to start the port forwarding.
+   - **!!!
+You need to start the port forwarding before using remote display**.

 3. **Define the `DISPLAY` Environment Variable on Your Remote Host:**
    - Edit your `.bashrc` file: